gigatskhondia/gigala/README.md

 * practical performance on a desktop computer

-Please check my [blog](https://gigatskhondia.medium.com/) and [manuals](https://gigatskhondia.github.io/gigala/) for the specifics of the models and algorithms I use.
-You can also check my [ResearchGate](https://www.researchgate.net/profile/Giorgi-Tskhondia)
+Please check my [blog](https://gigatskhondia.medium.com/), [manuals](https://gigatskhondia.github.io/gigala/) or [ResearchGate](https://www.researchgate.net/profile/Giorgi-Tskhondia) for the specifics of the models and algorithms I use.

 Topology optimization by reinforcement learning:
 <p align="center">